Carvago/career-framework/tech/career-framework/performance-reviews/competency-assessment.md

 ## Follow-up Self Assessment

-If you have already done the self-assessment, have the document from last time, and you think there was a change in one of your skills, highlight it with a different background color and **insert a comment** describing the proposal and specific demonstrations that prove the change.
+If you have already done the first-time self-assessment some time in the past, you have the document from last time, and you think there was a change in one of your skills, highlight it with a different background color and **insert a comment** describing the proposal and specific demonstrations that prove the change.
 Do **not update the score directly**, as this is supposed to be a discussion with your manager on your progress.